Smooth Bump Functions

 a finite union of compact sets, hence compact.
 The sublevel set is closed, because \(f\) is continuous, and a

-closed subset of a compact set is compact; so \(f^{-1}((-\infty, c])\) is compact.
-Since \(c\) was arbitrary,
+closed subset of a compact set is compact.
+Hence \(f^{-1}\bigl((-\infty, c]\bigr)\) is compact.
+Since \(c\) was

-\(f\) is a smooth exhaustion function.
+arbitrary, \(f\) is a smooth exhaustion function.

 Three constructions, one method.
-Each began with objects available only locally — a bump on a ball, a function defined
+Each began with objects available only locally and used a partition of unity to

-near a single point, an index attached to one set of a cover — and used a partition of unity to fuse them into a
+single point, and an index attached to one set of a cover.
+Partitions of unity play this role throughout

-standard bridge from the local, where smoothness is defined and computed in charts, to the global, where the manifold
+differential geometry, and they are the standard bridge from the local, where smoothness is defined and computed in

-is studied as a whole.
-Every later existence theorem that asserts a smooth structure can be assembled from local
+charts, to the global, where the manifold is studied as a whole.
+Every later existence theorem that asserts a smooth

-pieces — a Riemannian metric, a connection, a global frame where one exists — rests on the same foundation laid here.
+Riemannian metric, a connection, and a global frame where one exists.